What Is a PAR Sensor and How Is It Used?

 These sensors can detect changes in this range with great precision, as fine as 1%.
 This makes them very important in today’s farming.

 Data-driven farming is becoming very important.
-PAR sensors boost crop yields and make farming more efficient.
+Sensors boost crop yields and make farming more efficient.
 They also save costs, allow remote field monitoring, and provide predictive analytics.

 What Is a PAR Sensor?

-A PAR sensor is a special device that measures light from 400 to 700 nanometers.
+A PAR probes is a special device that measure par light sources from 400 to 700 nanometers.
 These wavelengths are important for photosynthesis in plants.
 Some advanced models can also measure total solar radiation (TSI) from 350 to 1100 nanometers.

 These sensors detect light and turn it into electrical signals.
 These signals can be recorded or analyzed to provide useful insights.

-A PAR sensor usually has a round shape.
+Sensor usually has a round shape.
 This design helps it capture light evenly from all directions.
 The casing keeps its parts safe and has two outputs for sending signals.
-A standard PAR sensor has four main parts:
+A standard Sensor has four main parts:

 – **Diffuser**